HEMINGFORD PAVILION PLAYPARK PROJECT

 – local villagers have also made donations via our GoFundMe page (see the QR code above)

-Along with donations from the following, we have raised a Total of £89k to date.
+Along with donations from the following, we have reached our funding target of £105k.

 – Pavilion Sports and Social Club